-At those times it seemed like the market was “breaking” support.
+At those times it seemed like the price was “breaking” support.

-In hindsight, we can see that the market was merely testing that level.
+In hindsight, we can see that the price was merely testing that level.

 So how do we truly know if support and resistance were broken?

 Let’s take our same example from above and see what happened when the price actually closed past the 1.4700 support level.